carlosym/DockerOutsideDocker/docker_outside_docker_base_image/README.md

 ### What is inside the script?

-`docker run --rm -v /Users/carlos/Documents/DevOps/Docker_outside_Docker/data/example_2:/home/out --name container_writter carlosym1/docker_writter_example`
+`docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock --name docker_outside_docker carlosym1/docker_outside_docker_base_image`

 Parameters:

 * ( --rm ) --> Remove volume and container after being executed
 * ( -v path ) --> Mounting a volume from host machine.
-Please change the path for a valid path in your host machine
+Here we are linking the Docker socket of the Host machine with the Docker socket of the current Docker container, with this we will be able to execute docker outside docker.
-* ( --name container_writter ) name of the container
+* ( --name dicom_ecg_extraction ) name of the container

 ## Docker: Remove the container